BSc (Hons) (NFQ Level 8)

 International Study Opportunities

-A limited number of fourth year projects are available in the Faculty of Pharmaceutical Sciences of the University of Copenhagen, Denmark, and in the Institute of Biochemistry and Pathobiochemistry, Ruhr University Bochum.
+A limited number of Fourth Year projects are available in the Faculty of Pharmaceutical Sciences of the University of Copenhagen, Denmark; the Institute of Biochemistry and Pathobiochemistry, Ruhr University Bochum; and in the Max Planck Institute for Brain Research, Frankfurt.

 “Halfway through 6th year, we started studying the nervous system in Biology.
 Immediately, I knew I wanted to study the brain.
 I chose Science in UCD because the course allowed me to take modules in all areas of Biology.
 Currently, in second year, I am trying out Genetics and Biochemistry as well as Neuroscience.
 I enjoy Genetics just as much as Neuroscience so, in future, I will take Genetics modules with my core Neuroscience modules.
 This ability to tailor your degree is part of why I love studying Science at UCD.
 After my degree, I hope to do a PhD and research the genes involved in Alzheimer’s disease.”